+One of our interests is what kind of singularity gives rise to the supermultiplet of chiral matter in this representation.
+The equation defining the non-split $I_6$ model is obtained by modifying that of the split $I_6$ model \cite{BIKMSV}.
+The latter gives the $SU(6)$ unbroken gauge symmetry with matter fields in ${\bf 20}$, ${\bf 15}$ and ${\bf 6}$ where the singularity is enhanced from $A_5$ to $E_6$, $D_6$ and $A_6$ respectively.
+A ${\bf 20}$ is a half-hypermultiplet in the split case studied in \cite{MT}.
+We can obtain the equation for the non-split $I_6$ model by a certain change of the sections that characterize the equation of the split $I_6$ model.
+With this change, the local structures of the singularities at the $E_6$ and $A_6$ points remain intact, but only those at the $D_6$ points are affected, so we examine the singularity structure at the $D_6$ points in the non-split $I_6$ model.

-We first reexamine the equation defining the non-split $I_6$ model \cite{BIKMSV}.
-This equation is derived by replacing the square of a particular section $h_{n+2-r}^2$ (see text for the definition) in the split $I_6$ equation with a non-square section $h_{2n+4-2r}$.
-This global non-factorization implies a monodromy among the exceptional fibers, which is usually interpreted as a feature that causes the gauge group to reduce from the simply-laced $SU(6)$ to the non-simply-laced $Sp(3)$ \cite{BIKMSV}.
-As we will see, however, there is a puzzle here.
-At each double zero locus of $h_{n+2-r}$ there appears a hypermultiplet in ${\bf 15}$ of $SU(6)$ in the split model.
+The non-spilt models are known to have some puzzles regarding the generation of matter fields \cite{BIKMSV,GHLST,AGW,EJK,EK,EJ}.
+The equation defining the non-split $I_6$ model is obtained by replacing the square of a particular section $h_{n+2-r}^2$ (see text for the definition) in the split $I_6$ equation with a non-square section $h_{2n+4-2r}$.
+This global non-factorization implies monodromy among the exceptional fibers, which is interpreted as a feature that causes the gauge group to reduce from the simply-laced $SU(6)$ to the non-simply-laced $Sp(3)$ \cite{BIKMSV}.
+However, there is a puzzle here: At each double zero locus of $h_{n+2-r}$ there appears a hypermultiplet in ${\bf 15}$ of $SU(6)$ in the split model.
 Therefore, the anomaly cancellation requires that the hypermultiplets in ${\bf 15}$ of $SU(6)$ at the double zeros should {\em split in pairs} according to the replacement of the section, but the ${\bf 14}$ (not ${\bf 14}'$ - see below) of $Sp(3)$, supposed to arise from the ${\bf 15}$ of $SU(6)$, is a {\em real} (not a {\em pseudo-real}) representation, which does not allow half-hypermultiplets.
 This is the first puzzle.